will-langdale/matchbox/README.md

 data_hub_statistics_linker.get(type="data", stage="raw")
 ```

 Now we prepare the data.
-We could also supply `cluster_cleaner`, `data_cleaner` and `link_settings` at this stage, allowing experimentation.
+We could also supply `cluster_cleaner`, `data_cleaner` and `link_settings` at this stage, as arguments to `.prepare()`, allowing experimentation.
 To view the cleaned data at this stage we would use the "processed" stage.

 ```python
 data_hub_statistics_linker.prepare()